flipacholas/Architecture-of-consoles/articles/wii.md

 The Mii channel allows to fiddle with your own 'Mii'...
   {{< /tab_figure_img >}}
   {{< tab_figure_img name="Game" src="ingame/music.png" alt="Wii Music" >}}
-... which then appears in your games
+...which then appears in your games
 Wii Music (2008)
   {{< /tab_figure_img >}}
 {{< /tabs >}}